nuejs/nue/packages/nuejs.org/blog/backstory/index.md

 ## Nue brings the fun back { #magic }

-Nue brings perfromance-, degsign-, and UX engineering back to the forefront.
+Nue brings perfromance-, design-, and UX engineering back to the forefront.
 What used to take an absurd amount of TypeScript/TSX can now be done with a fraction of the code, your codebases look clean, and the results are leaner.
 You begin to wonder why you ever built website any other way.

 ### Peace ❤️